issleb/personafy/README.md

 ### Set up the database

-To create the database, run the following command in the project folder your favorite terminal:
+To create the database, navigate to *packages/server* and run the following command in your favorite terminal:

+`yarn`
 `docker compose up`

 Push the database schema up to your newly created database: